Viktor Frankl: Origins and implications of logotherapy

-Jewish relations and experiments on the resistance
+Post-war Jewish relations

-In the post war years, Frankl's attitude towards not pursuing justice nor assigning collective guilt to the Austrian people for collaborating with or acquiescing in the face of Nazism, led to "frayed" relationships between Frankl, many Viennese and the larger American Jewish community, such that in 1978 when attempting to give a lecture at the institute of Adult Jewish Studies in New York, Frankl was confronted with an outburst of boos from the audience and was called a "nazi pig".
-Frankl supported forgiveness and held that many in Germany and Austria were powerless to do anything about the atrocities which occurred and could not be collectively blamed.
+In the post war years, Frankl's preference for neither pursuing justice nor assigning collective guilt to the Austrian people for collaboration with or acquiescence to Nazism led to "frayed" relationships with many Viennese and the larger American Jewish community.
+In 1978, when attempting to give a lecture at the institute of Adult Jewish Studies in New York, Frankl was confronted with an outburst of boos from the audience and was called a "nazi pig".
+Frankl supported forgiveness and held that many in Germany and Austria had been powerless to do anything about the atrocities which occurred and could not be collectively blamed.

-In 1988 Frankl would further "stir up sentiment against him" by being photographed next to and in accepting the Great Silver Medal with Star for Services to the Republic of Austria as a Holocaust survivor, from President Waldheim, a controversial president of Austria who concurrent with the medal ceremony, was gripped by revelations that he had lied about his WWII military record and was under investigation for complicity in Nazi War crimes.
-It was later concluded that he was not involved in war crimes but had knowledge of them.
-Frankl's acceptance of the medal was viewed by many in the international Jewish community as a betrayal.
+In 1988 Frankl would further "stir up sentiment against him" by being photographed next to the president of Austria President Waldheim and accepting the Great Silver Medal with Star for Services to the Republic of Austria from him.
+At the time Waldheim was embroiled in a controversy over revelations that he had lied about his Second World War military record and was under investigation for complicity in Nazi war crimes.
+Although it was later concluded that Waldheim was not involved in war crimes, Frankl's acceptance of the medal was viewed by many in the international Jewish community as a betrayal.

 Response to Timothy Pytell

-Timothy Pytell's critique towards Viktor Frankl was used by Holocaust denier Theodore O'Keefe, according to Alexander Batthyány, the director of the Viktor Frankl Institute and the Viktor Frankl Archives in Vienna.
-Throughout the first chapter of his book Viktor Frankl and the Shoah, he reflects on Pytell's work about Frankl, and the flaws in it.
-Batthyány points out that Pytell never visited the archive to consult primary sources from the person about whom he was writing.
-Batthyány also critiques Pytell for not interviewing Viktor Frankl while Frankl was still alive.
-Pytell wrote in his book on Frankl that he had the opportunity to meet him – as a friend offered it – yet he decided that he could not meet Frankl.
+According to Alexander Batthyány (the director of the Viktor Frankl Institute and the Viktor Frankl Archives in Vienna), Pytell's critique of Viktor Frankl was used by Holocaust denier Theodore O'Keefe.
+Throughout the first chapter of his book Viktor Frankl and the Shoah, Batthyány reflects on the flaws in Pytell's work about Frankl.
+Batthyány points out that Pytell never visited the archive to consult primary sources, nor did he interview Viktor Frankl.
+Pytell wrote in his book on Frankl that he had the opportunity to meet him – as a friend offered it – yet decided that he could not.